gyaresu/gareth-galera-lab/blog/blog.md

 Standard TLS encrypts traffic, but mutual TLS authenticates both sides.
 Instead of just the client verifying the server certificate, both sides present certificates.
 This means:

 - **Certificates authenticate peers, not IP addresses**: You can move nodes between subnets without rewriting firewall rules
-- **Network topology becomes flexible**: Nodes can be in different racks, buildings, or data centers
+- **Network topology becomes flexible**: Nodes can be in different racks, buildings, or data centres
 - **Security scales with infrastructure**: Adding a node means issuing a certificate, not managing complex firewall rules

 For passbolt deployments, this is especially valuable when you need to:
-- Distribute nodes across data centers for disaster recovery
+- Distribute nodes across data centres for disaster recovery
 - Perform rolling maintenance without service interruption
 - Scale the database tier without network reconfiguration

 Of course, this all depends on DNS working correctly.
 Nodes resolve each other by hostname, and certificate SANs need to match those hostnames.
 When something breaks, **it's always DNS™**.
-But at least with mTLS, you know the certificate validation will tell you if DNS is pointing to the wrong place.
+But at least with mTLS, the certificate validation will show that DNS is pointing to the wrong server.

-## What You'll Build
+## Build

 This lab sets up: